mbabynames search ✿

 Atlas Charles

-Atlas translates to "noble and strong".
+Atlas translates to "bearer of the heavens".
 Charles to "free man".
 Together they create a full-name meaning with real texture.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Atlas Daniel